aws/aws-parallelcluster/docs/iam.rst

       ]
   }

-In case you are using awsbatch as a scheduler:
+When using awsbatch as a scheduler:

 ::